alex4108/Approova/README.md

 # Running in Development

+The master branch is the latest working copy of the project.
+It should be considered unstable.

 * Create a Discord Bot Token as outlined in the [Production Notes](#Production-Notes) section.

 ## First Time Setup